Thanmayeemm/cybersecurity-portfolio/SOC-Incident-Investigation/README.md

 ## About This Lab

-Built by Thanmayee Manchikanti — a cybersecurity analyst focused on blue-team operations.
 This lab documents hands-on SOC investigations using public datasets, reproducible CLI workflows, and MITRE ATT&CK mapping.
 Each case simulates a real analyst workflow: triage → log analysis → IOC extraction → report → enrichment.